MoreChickenDelivered/ttprojects/README.md

 C++ already support protobuf, supports market making, target position, has some less used stuff like arbitrage and "LSD".u

 Vanilla BGMarketMaker figures out a "fair price" from the current BBO and spreads the allocation amount into 2 sides, one 'above' and one 'below' the fair price (with some 'distance' in terms of price).
 Each side is split into __levels__ which correspond to single limit orders sitting in the exchange.
 Each level/order is general of the same quantity because the allocation is split evenly across levels (except when reaping profit the most inner levels get extra amount).
 The levels are spaced apart by a even amount.
-Many of these quantities are determined by both the current market and certain coeffitients and/or ratios that were deemed the most profitable by the backtester optimization run.
+Many of these quantities are determined by both the current market and certain coefficients and/or ratios that were deemed the most profitable by the backtester optimization run.

 -  [live execution binary - cytester](https://github.com/MoreChickenDelivered/cytester2) - live strategy deployment

-   The live component that, instead of replaying static historical data, gets the market data from a live exchange webosscket and sends actual orders.
+   The live component that, instead of replaying static historical data, gets the market data from a live exchange websocket and sends actual orders.
 Otherwise comparable to a backtesting run.
 -  Backtesting
     -  [backtest binary - cytester](https://github.com/MoreChickenDelivered/cytester2) - used to backtest a C++ strategy given a set of parameter configs.